Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 ## 5.1 DeepSurv<a class="anchor" id="deepsurv"></a>

-The initial adaptation of survival analysis to meet neural networks (Farragi and Simon, 1995) was based on generalization of the Cox proportional hazard model with only a single hidden layer.
+The initial adaptation of survival analysis to meet neural networks (Farragi and Simon, 1995) was based on generalization of the Cox proportional hazards model with only a single hidden layer.
 The main focus of the initial model was to learn relationships between primary covariates and the corresponding hazard risk function.
 Following development of the neural network architecture with Cox regression proved that in real-world large datasets with non-linear interactions between variables it is rather complicated to keep the main proportionality assumption of Cox regression model.
 However, Farragi and Simon's network extended this non-linearity quality.
 [25]

 ---

 A few years ago, the more sophisticated deep learning architecture, DeepSurv, was proposed by J.L.
 Katzman et al. as an addition to Simon-Farragi's network.
-It showed improvements of the Cox PH model and the performance metrics when dealing with non-linear data [12].
+It showed improvements of the CoxPH model and the performance metrics when dealing with non-linear data [12].
 This architecture was able to handle the main proportional hazards constraint.
-In addition to that, while estimating the log-risk function $h(X)$ with the Cox PH model we used the linear combination of static features from given data $X$ and the baseline hazards.
+In addition to that, while estimating the log-risk function $h(X)$ with the CoxPH model we used the linear combination of static features from given data $X$ and the baseline hazards.
 With DeepSurv we can also drop this assumption out.

 >**DeepSurv is a deep feed-forward neural network** which estimates each individual's effect on their *hazard rates* with respect to parametrized weigths of the network $\theta$.
 Generally, the structure of this neural network is quite straightforward.
 Comparing to Simon-Farragi network, DeepSurv is a configurable with multiple number of hidden layers.